vivaria/edisonrul.ing/docs/source/cards/a/ancient-gear.md

 ### Card Rulings

-●The Unclassified Effect applies in the hand.
+*   The Unclassified Effect applies in the hand.
-●Special Summoning this card does not start a chain.
+*   Special Summoning this card does not start a chain.